 You need to know what each word’s doing in each line.
 Then you’ll be able to use the right stress and intonation to guide your audience through the story of the song.

 Without syntax, when you sing Hand me your Stella and fly, you might be thinking of this:

 Or, if you’ve guessed that Amy’s thinking of fly as a verb, not a noun, you might guess she means this:

 Amy needs fly to rhyme closely with guy, so she gives the y a lot of room.
 Gandalf/Ian McKellen puts his emphasis on the fl.
 He doesn’t need fly to rhyme with anything, he just wants Frodo etc. to leave quickly.
 All his attention is focused on pumping urgency into the word, and into his friends.
 Amy’s fly is subtly different.
 It’s not as fast as Gandalf’s.
 You need to have that in your mind when you sing it.

 Hand me your Stella and fly is an observation, not a command.
 Amy sounds resigned to her man’s jealousy and not she’s not 100% disappointed to see him in the street tear[ing] men down for her sake.

 That’s the difference that syntax makes – fly as a verb, not fly as a 6-legged noun.
 Thinking about the rhymes and repetition of the song leads you to fly as the right verb.
-If you sing Amy’s fly with all the weight of Gandalf on the fl, you’ll sound wrong and you’ll wrong-foot the music.
+If you sing Amy’s fly with the weight of Gandalf’s stress pattern on the fl, you’ll sound wrong and you’ll wrong-foot the music.
 Music and melody are king and queen when you sing.